 Growth Happens In Spurts – No Matter What Training Frequency

-Also, consider that progression happens in spurts, not in a liner way, even if you are doing everything correctly.
+Also, consider that progression happens in spurts, not in a linear way, even if you are doing everything correctly.
 If you are a bit stuck with the same weight or repetitions for a while, do not be discouraged and think that you need to change your training schedule.

 Not necessarily.
-Unless you have pain, or start losing strength over few sessions, you may not need to re-structure your plan after all, just stick with it for long enough for your body to adapt and kick into a new phase of growth later on.
+Unless you have pain or start losing strength over few sessions, you may not need to re-structure your plan after all, just stick with it for long enough for your body to adapt and kick into a new phase of growth later on.
 This is what happens all the time.

 Wrapping It All Together – How Often Should You Train Each Muscle Group?

-The bottom line is that you should train each muscle group as often as your training history, volume, intensity and nutrition allow.
+The bottom line is that you should train each muscle group as often as your training history, volume, intensity, and nutrition allow.
 The more advanced you are, the more frequently you can train the same muscle group, the less experienced, the more sporadically.

 By carefully dosing volume and intensity for each workout while keeping nutrition and sleep in check, you should be able to find a balance between fatigue and recovery, which in turn will allow you to make progress over the long term.

 Be your own judge, experiment and tweak as you go along, change things up over time, but stay away from marathon bro split-workouts and instead lean toward a frequency as high as your recovery capacity allows for your current fitness ability.